Dasharo/docs/docs/guides/signature-verification.md

     - `<release signing key URL>` is provided in the release notes

-2. CHeck the signatures on the keys:
+2. Check the signatures on the keys:

     ```bash
     gpg --check-signatures "Dasharo" "3mdeb"